AudioKit/AudioKit/AudioKit/Core/README.md

 # AudioKit Core

-This directory is stores the platform-independent code of AudioKit.
+This directory stores the platform-independent code of AudioKit.

 ## Devoloop